 Jackley first saw the power and dignity of microfinance while working in East Africa with a microenterprise non-profit.
 Convinced that social change happens across all sectors, Jackley has worked in public, nonprofit, and private organizations including the Stanford Center for Social Innovation, Amazon.com, Potentia Media and many others.

-Also an educator, Jackley is currently a Barer Visiting Fellow at Drew University, has taught Global Entrepreneurship at the Marshall School of Business at USC, and lectures frequently at other universities around the country.
+Jessica currently serves as a Venture Partner with the Collaborative Fund, focused on investing in creative entrepreneurs who want to change the world through emerging technologies.
+She is also a Visiting Practitioner at Stanford University’s Center for Philanthropy and Civil Society.
+Also an educator, Jackley was Barer Visiting Fellow at Drew University, taught Global Entrepreneurship at the Marshall School of Business at USC, and lectures frequently at other universities around the country.
 She holds an MBA from the Stanford Graduate School of Business and a BA in Philosophy and Political Science, and serves as an active advisor and board member on several organizations championing women, microfinance, tech, and the arts.
 Discussing a wide range of timely issues, from economic development to women's empowerment to Web 2.0, she reminds us that, at the heart of social entrepreneurship, the relationships we form with each other and the extent to which we believe in each others' potential are the most powerful forces for positive change.

 KIVA and New Business Thinking: Challenging Common Business Practices